1987 Forsyth County protests: Second march

 On January 19, Williams and Dean Carter announced their intention to hold another march in Forsyth County on the following Saturday, January 24.
 Williams called it a "March for Brotherhood" and said it would be the largest civil rights demonstration since the civil rights movement of the 1960s.
 This march drew both national and international attention, with The New York Times reporting on it with a front-page story, and saw the participation of about 20,000 demonstrators.
 The number of demonstrators was four to five times the number of participants that the organizers had expected, and they said that there had been an additional 4,000 people in Atlanta who would have participated but were unable to come to Cumming due to a lack of transportation.
-In total, about 175 buses provided by the Metropolitan Atlanta Rapid Transit Authority, as well as ten others, were used in getting demonstrators from the King Center for Nonviolent Social Change Atlanta to Cumming.
+In total, about 175 buses provided by the Metropolitan Atlanta Rapid Transit Authority were used in getting demonstrators from the King Center for Nonviolent Social Change in Atlanta to Cumming, and when this proved insufficient, an additional ten buses were brought in.
 A significant portion of the participants were white, over half appeared to be under the age of 30, and some traveled from distant places such as California, New York, and Nigeria to participate.

 The march was scheduled to begin at 11 a.m., but due to the size of the crowd, the start was delayed by over three hours, commencing at about 2:20 p.m.
-The protestors met at a shopping center on the outskirts of Cumming and began the roughly 1.25 mi march, beginning at an offramp of Georgia 400 at Georgia State Route 20, travelling mostly along Georgia State Route 9, and terminating at the Forsyth County Courthouse in downtown Cumming.
+The protestors met at a shopping center on the outskirts of Cumming and began the roughly 1.25 mi march, beginning at an offramp of Georgia 400 at Georgia State Route 20, traveling mostly along Georgia State Route 9, and terminating at the Forsyth County Courthouse in downtown Cumming.
 Once there, several speeches would be given at the courthouse square.
-Due again to the large number of people participating, the march took about 2 hours to complete, with some areas having people walk 8-to-12 people abreast.
+Due again to the large number of people participating, the march took about 2 hours to complete, with some areas having people walk eight-to-12 people abreast.
 Many notable individuals participated in the march, including numerous politicians and civil rights leaders.
 Both of the U.S. senators from Georgia, Sam Nunn and Wyche Fowler, marched, along with U.S. Representative John Lewis, a civil rights activist who had participated in the Selma to Montgomery marches.
 Other politicians included former senator and presidential candidate Gary Hart and Atlanta Mayor Andrew Young, who said of the march, "This march had to take place, for we once again had to say: 'We ain't gonna let nobody turn us round'".
 Other noted civil rights activists included Southern Christian Leadership Conference president Joseph Lowery, NAACP executive director Benjamin Hooks, A. James Rudin of the American Jewish Committee, Ralph Abernathy, Dick Gregory, Jesse Jackson, and Coretta Scott King, the widow of Martin Luther King Jr.